 Selected awards: In a White House ceremony, Lerner received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to scientists and engineers in early stages of their careers.
 She has also received the National Science Foundation’s (NSF) Faculty Early Career Development Award and the National Science Foundation’s "Sensational 60” designation.
 (The 60 members in this latter group are designated as the most prominent American scientists whose first grants were graduate school fellowships from the NSF.)

-Personal: Lerner lives in Cambridge, MA, with her husband (Brian P. Gill), their daughter, and their dog.
+Personal: Lerner lives in the greater Boston area with her husband (Brian P. Gill), their daughter, and their dog.
 Having had Systemic Lupus Erythematosus without remission since childhood, Lerner is a strong advocate of increasing employment for persons with disabilities.
-In her spare time, Lerner leads a double life as a zealous sports mom, cheering for her daughter’s team at meets around New England
+In her spare time, Lerner leads a double life as a zealous sports mom, cheering for her daughter’s team.